Spot trade

 High liquidity makes it easier to buy and sell cryptocurrencies at fair market prices.

-There is no risk of margin calls in spot trading as no leverage is used.
+In spot trading, there is no risk of margin calls as no leverage is used.

-The tax treatment of profits from spot trading in cryptocurrencies is subject to specific regulations in Germany.
+The tax treatment of profits from spot cryptocurrency trading is subject to specific regulations in Germany.
 Here are some basic guidelines:

-It is important to document all trading activities and transactions precisely.
-The burden of proof lies with the taxpayer.
-The following information should be recorded:
+It is important to accurately document all trading activities and transactions.
+The duty to provide proof lies with the taxpayer.
+The following information should be collected:

-Spot trading is a basic and widely used method of buying and selling cryptocurrencies instantly at current market prices.
+Spot trading is a basic and widely used way to buy and sell cryptocurrencies instantly at current market prices.
 It offers simplicity, transparency and high liquidity.
-In Germany, profits from spot trading are subject to income tax if they are realized within one year and must be carefully documented.
+In Germany, profits from spot trading are subject to income tax, provided they are realized within one year, and must be carefully documented.